 I choose wisely my closest friends and never do small talk.
 Why?
 Because my time and tenderness is not for waste.
 When I care for someone, I do care with all my heart.
 Saving my energy for my closest people, makes me feel richer and always ready to provide the best.
 So, spending time in meaningless events or meetings, just to fulfill my calendar, is not my cup of tea.

 In summer, early morning swimming is a daily habit that keeps me in good shape.
-Although, I have been an XL lady almost all my life, my physical condition had been excellent.
+Although I have been an XL lady almost all my life, my physical condition had been excellent.

 A major part of adulthood is the hard professional daily schedule that demands to be on the clock for 8-10 hours.
 At some point, you choose how you want to deal with this pressing routine.
 In my case, I put quality over quantity.
-I prefer to have less projects that pay better than having more clients that pay less.
+I prefer to have fewer projects that pay better than having more clients that pay less.
 Therefore my work is only a part of my life and not my entire life.

-For all these issues that tend to occur in the worst timing, I have backup plans that can support the members of my family in a time of need.
-Health issues, physical disasters, financial crisis or even unemployment are part of life.
+For all these issues that tend to occur at the worst timing, I have backup plans that can support the members of my family in a time of need.
+Health issues, physical disasters, financial crises or even unemployment are part of life.
 Knowing that these unpleasant situations may come at any time, we plan ahead and make room for the unexpected.
 After all, life is what it is.
 Just happens.
 We control absolutely nothing.

-How not to mention that books, music, hobbies, true friends, cats and traveling are the best remedies in the world.
+How not to mention that books, music, hobbies, true friends, cats, and traveling are the best remedies in the world.
 Find what brings you joy and let it in your life.

-Finally, the most important tool I use to save the best energy for better things, is one magical word.
+Finally, the most important tool I use to save the best energy for better things is one magical word.
 The word: NO. Learn to say no to the things or to the people you don’t want in your life.

 A brave NO is a disguised YES to a better life. – Areti Vassou